 This was a kingdom located in central Africa in present-day northern Angola, the western portion of the Democratic Republic of the Congo, the Republic of the Congo, as well as the southernmost part of Gabon.

 From c.
 1390 to 1857, it was mostly an independent state.
-From 1857 to 1914 it functioned as a vassal state of the Kingdom of Portugal.
-This was a result of the Berlin Conference and the colonial oppression that followed.
+From 1857 to 1914, it functioned as a vassal state of the Kingdom of Portugal.
+This resulted from the Berlin Conference and the colonial oppression that followed.
 In 1914, following the Portuguese suppression of a Kongo revolt, Portugal abolished the titular monarchy.
 The title of king of Kongo was restored in 1915.

 The remaining kingdom territories were assimilated into the colony of Angola and the Protectorate of Cabinda, respectively.
 The modern-day Bundu dia Kongo sect favors reviving the kingdom through secession from Angola, the Republic of the Congo, the Democratic Republic of the Congo, and Gabon.